konstantinosboutsioulis/Powershell-SharePoint-On-Premise/Give Permission in Site.md

-# Give Persmissions in SharePoint Site
+# Give Permissions in SharePoint Site

-##  Give Persmissions in SharePoint Site with Powershell for SharePoint 2013,2016,2019
+##  Give Permissions in SharePoint Site with Powershell for SharePoint 2013,2016,2019

 Add-PSSnapin Microsoft.Sharepoint.Powershell